david-tub/ItemCooldownTracker/README.md

 https://www.esoui.com/downloads/info2823-ItemCooldownTracker.html

 ## Description:
-Some special items have a 20 hours cooldown after looting and can be tracked with this addon.
-It automatically records the time when you receive the item.
+Some special items can drop only once a day.
+ESO has a server-dependent daily reset time at which such cooldowns are reset.
+This addon automatically records the time when you receive one of those items and supports you with helpful infromation.
 Item tooltips of the container display the cooldown information and a dialog will warn you if you try to open a container with active cooldown.
-Furthermore, you can check active cooldown times via chat command "/ict" manually.
+Furthermore, you can check active cooldown times (basically the time until the daily server reset) via chat command "/ict" manually.
 The addon helps you to prevent opening containers or completing/hand in quests although you can not receive the valuable item/reward.

 ## Installation